 The rise of direct-to-consumer DNA testing has made this testing process a new frontier.
-Today, people can get their DNA tested and after several weeks receive all sorts of information back in the mail or just by logging into the website.
+Today, people can get their personal DNA tested and, after several weeks, receive all sorts of information back in the mail or just by logging into the website.

 One of the most common uses of DNA testing is in uncovering family genealogy.
-Using consumer DNA testing services, individuals can now uncover their family lines going back several generations.
+Individuals can now uncover their family lines going back several generations using consumer DNA testing services.
 One can identify his or her racial makeup, familial ties, and geographical background.

-There are many online services offering DNA testing for ancestry purposes, including leaders AncestryDNA, Family TreeDNA, and 23andme.
-For a quick overview & comparison of each test, check out MyFamilyDNATest.com.
+Many online services offer DNA testing for ancestry purposes, including leaders AncestryDNA, Family TreeDNA, and 23andme.
+For a quick overview & comparison of each test.

 From the time when the double helix structure was drafted in 1953, Deoxyribonucleic acid (DNA) technology advanced at an exciting speed.
-From agriculture to microbiology, DNA splicing and mapping procedures have turned both science and community upside down.
+DNA splicing and mapping procedures have turned science and community upside down from agriculture to microbiology.

-Nowadays, it takes just two days to run a DNA test, either for tests exploring a single genetic marker or whole-genome sequences.
-However, most labs may take longer (up to 6 weeks) depending on some factors such as the kind of the request and their individual procedures.
+Nowadays, it takes two days to run a personal DNA test for tests exploring a single genetic marker or whole-genome sequences.
+However, most labs may take longer (up to 6 weeks) depending on some factors, such as the kind of request and their individual procedures.
 Costs have decreased as well.
-It was reported in 2012, whole-genome sequencing expense was over $13,000; in 2014, it seems a $1,000 test is expected.
-Now in 2018 a starting DNA test kit costs below $100.
+It was reported in 2012 that whole-genome sequencing expense was over $13,000; in 2014, it seems a $1,000 test is expected.
+Now in 2018, a starting DNA test kit costs below $100.

-The DNA technology has increased the effectiveness of defendant credentials in crimes as well as the degrees of arrests and prosecutions.
-Exceptional paternity tests are now perfect without maternal specimens and people are now capable to trace their hereditary ancestry and determine what makes them who they are.
-Again, some of the very interesting developments exist in the medical area where personalized medication may soon be a common phenomenon.
+DNA technology has increased the effectiveness of defendant credentials in crimes as well as the degrees of arrests and prosecutions.
+Exceptional paternity tests are now perfect without maternal specimens, and people are now capable of tracing their hereditary ancestry and determining what makes them who they are.
+Again, some very interesting developments exist in the medical area where personalized medication may soon be a common phenomenon.

-The Deoxyribonucleic acid testing is very specific now that physicians are able to record the prescripts depending on a person’s genetic composition.
-DNA guidance form and manage enzymes that metabolize drugs, influencing both the degree of responses to ingredients metabolism.
-Having knowledge about one’s genetic enzyme profile enables doctors to provide more precise dosing, chose the most efficient drugs and also assist avoid adverse side effects.
+Deoxyribonucleic acid testing is very specific now that physicians are able to record the prescripts depending on a person’s genetic composition.
+DNA guidance form and manage enzymes that metabolize drugs, influencing the degree of responses to ingredients metabolism.
+Having knowledge about one’s genetic enzyme profile enables doctors to provide more precise dosing, choose the most efficient drugs, and also assist avoid adverse side effects.

-Diagnosing illness as well has been made easy by the DNA testing technology.
-For instance, Genome sequencing aids in identifying mutations in cancer cells and cell’s reaction to treatment.
+Diagnosing illness as well has been made easy by DNA testing technology.
+For instance, Genome sequencing aids in identifying mutations in cancer cells and cells’ reactions to treatment.
 Identifying pathogens in the field of medicine is also possible by quickly comparing a DNA specimen to online databases.
 Although this is not yet become a common practice, such software lately assisted save a kid’s life when it discovered a harmful bacterium that leads to brain inflammation.
 The 48-hour events let his victorious medication.

-There are quite a number of online services giving Deoxyribonucleic acid examination for Ancestry purpose.
+There are quite a number of online services giving Deoxyribonucleic acid examination for Ancestry purposes.

 Once you receive your DNA test results, analyzing the raw data can be difficult unless you are a bit of a genetic expert.
 To help people make sense of the data from their genealogical DNA tests, several tools have been developed.

-Below, we take a quick look at 4 of the most popular tools to use for gleaning more information from your personal DNA data.
+Below, we take a quick look at 4 of the most popular tools to use for learning more information from your personal DNA data.

 DNAGED.com is one of the easiest platforms to use for obtaining personalized, rich reports on your DNA test results.